-For more information about New York State e-file, visit our e-filing Web site at www.tax.ny.gov.
+For more information and a complete list of forms that can be e-filed, visit our e-file Web site (www.tax.ny.gov).

 Payment options

 If you have a balance due on your return, you may pay by check or money order.
 You may also pay a balance due by using your credit card or by electronic funds withdrawal.
 For specific information on selecting a payment option, see the instructions for the tax form or tax preparation software you are using.